 Tenure, essentially, is the permanence of a Teacher or Professor's job security, or simply the near inability of an educator to lose their job.
 Tenure, of course, is not granted immediately upon receiving a job (in most cases), but is typically granted or earned after a few years within a school system.
 In Tennessee, for instance, every teacher hired post-2011 must do five years of teaching (no less than 45 months) and be evaluated and judged favorably during the last 1-2 of those years.
 While tenure is nice for teachers, in such that having job security can help them focus more on improving their instruction styles and results, it can (and has) led to cases of teachers lowering themselves to a sub-par standard of teaching without much worry of being fired; these reasons are why some teachers, as mentioned earlier, must go through observations and multiple years of experience before being granted tenure.

-with their students, as opposed to
+A teacher being actively involved with their students, as opposed to assigning a packet of work |

 No comments: